CompuTec/computec-docs/docs/processforce/user-guide/routings/advanced-operation-relations.md

 **Relation Type**:

-- None – the option not used
+- **None**: the option is not used.
-- First Operation Finish – a specified operation starts when the first chosen on Relation Operation form Operation is finished.
+- **First Operation Finish**: a specified operation starts when the first chosen on Relation Operation form Operation is finished.

 Example: Settings for Operation 04: